bry-an/word-guess-game/README.md

 Additionally, the JSON object has a money keyword, so the game could be made more advanced by including the value of each answer somehow in the game -- perhaps with a DailyDouble option!

-##Project Contact
+## Project Contact
-Further information can be found by contacting Bryan Yunis at https://github.com/bry-an/.
+Further information can be found by contacting Bryan at https://github.com/bry-an/.